3isenHeiM/MassVulScan/README.md

 3) The result (file) is sorted to gather all ports to be scanned by host
 4) Identification of services (nmap), multiple sessions in parallel, one session per host
 5) Display of (potentially) vulnerable hosts on the screen at the end of the script
-6) Generation of two reports: a global HTML report will be created containing all the details for each of the hosts, vulnerable or not and a TXT file allowing to focus on hosts (potentially) vulnerable with the details
+6) Generation of two reports:
+   - a global HTML report will be created containing all the details for each of the hosts, vulnerable or not
+   - a TXT file allowing to focus on hosts (potentially) vulnerable with the details

 The HTML report uses a bootstrap style sheet (https://github.com/honze-net/nmap-bootstrap-xsl) for more convenience.

 # How to use it?
-All you have to do is indicate the file (-f | --include-file) containing a list of networks, IP or hostnames (version 1.9.0) to scan:
+All you have to do is indicate the file (``-f | --include-file``) containing a list of networks, IP or hostnames (version 1.9.0) to scan:

 ```
 git clone https://github.com/choupit0/MassVulScan.git
 cd MassVulScan